zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-bp-data.md

 They might visit their favorite Website Blade, browse to see their Subscription details, and then return to configure/monitor their favorite Website.
 In such scenarios, ideally, the user would not have to wait through loading indicators while Website data reloads.

-To optimize for this scenario, use the `extendEntryLifetimes` option common to QueryCache and EntityCache.
+To optimize for this scenario, use the `extendEntryLifetimes` option that is available on the `QueryCache` object and the `EntityCache` object.

 ```ts